Committee A Members

 Ms Pamela Rees

-After obtaining an undergraduate degree and a post graduate certificate in education, I undertook post graduate study in urban and regional planning at the Architectural Association, London and am currently studying for my Masters in Public Health at Nottingham University.
-I taught in secondary, further and adult education for over ten years before going into youth work and then to work with Nottingham City Council in community development and regeneration.
-I have recently retired from working as a Public Health manager with Leicester City PCT and am now looking forward to having time to devote to voluntary work and to my garden and of course, to my daughters.
+After obtaining an undergraduate degree and a post graduate certificate in education, Pamela undertook post graduate studies in urban and regional planning at the Architectural Association, London.
+She is currently studying for her Masters in Public Health at Nottingham University.
+Panela has taught in secondary, further and adult education for over ten years before going into youth work and then to work with Nottingham City Council in community development and regeneration.
+She recently retired from working as a Public Health manager with Leicester City PCT is now looking forward to having time to devote to voluntary work, to her garden and to her daughters.

-In 2006-7, I was a community member of the NICE Public Health Programme Development Group re.
-Smoking Cessation Services guidance (NICE PH10).
-I have worked with ‘disadvantaged' communities for over thirty years and for the past decade the main focus of my work has been on improving patient and public understanding of and involvement in health; improving information and access to appropriate health care services and enabling individuals to take greater responsibility for their own health.
-My commitment to social inclusion, equality and supporting public involvement in the forces that shape their lives owes much to this experience and to my personal experience as a carer.
+In 2006-7, Pamela was a community member of the NICE Public Health Programme Development Group for the Smoking Cessation Services guidance (NICE PH10).
+She has worked with ‘disadvantaged' communities for over thirty years and for the past decade the main focus of her work has been on improving patient and public understanding of and involvement in health; improving information and access to appropriate health care services and enabling individuals to take greater responsibility for their own health.
+Her commitment to social inclusion, equality and supporting public involvement in the forces that shape their lives owes much to this experience and to her personal experience as a carer.

 Dr Ann Richardson PhD